 As a result of our significant research and development expenditures and the lack of any FDA-approved products to generate product sales revenue, we have not been profitable and have generated operating losses since we were incorporated in October 2005.
-We have funded our operations through March 31, 2011 principally with debt and equity financing, including raising approximately \$15.2 million in net proceeds in our initial public offering, which closed on December 22, 2010, and approximately \$2.4 million in net proceeds upon the exercise on January 7, 2011 of the over-allotment option granted to the underwriter of our initial public offering, all of the convertible notes, and accrued interest thereon, converted into an aggregate of 3,334,085 shares of common stock.
+We have funded our operations through March 31, 2011 principally with debt and equity financing, including raising approximately \$15.2 million in net proceeds in our initial public offering, which closed on December 22, 2010, and approximately \$2.4 million in net proceeds upon the exercise on January 7, 2011 of the over-allotment option granted to the underwriter of our initial public offering.
+In connection with the initial public offering, all of the convertible notes, and accrued interest thereon, converted into an aggregate of 3,334,085 shares of common stock.